Search Programs

 Graduating from an AVMA-approved program makes students eligible to sit for the veterinary technician national examination (VTNE), one of the requirements to become a certified veterinary technician in the state of PA.

-According to the Pennsylvania Veterinary Medical Association, vet techs must be certified to practice in this state.
+According to the Pennsylvania State Board of Veterinary Medicine, vet techs must be certified to practice in this state.
 Before becoming a certified veterinary technician (CVT), prospective vet techs must have graduated from an AVMA-accredited program, completed an application, and passed the veterinary technician national examination (VTNE) with a score of at least 425.
 There is no state certification or jurisprudence exam required.
 Additionally, this certification must be renewed every two years with 16 hours of continued education.

 Overall, with high employment and salary prospects in the state of Pennsylvania, becoming a veterinary technician can be a promising career choice for animal lovers.